Rohr Jewish Learning Institute

 The Rohr Jewish Learning Institute (JLI) is a division of Merkos L'Inyonei Chinuch, the educational arm of the Chabad-Lubavitch Orthodox Jewish Hasidic dynasty.
 It offers adult Jewish courses on Jewish history, law, ethics, philosophy and rabbinical literature worldwide.
 It also develops Jewish studies curricula specifically for women, college students, teenagers, and seniors.

-In 2014, the organization claimed there were 117,500 people enrolled in JLI, making it the largest Jewish education network in the world.
-It was created with a mission to make the teachings, values and traditions of the Jewish people accessible and personally meaningful to all Jews, regardless of their background or affiliation.
+In 2014, the organization claimed there were 117,500 people enrolled in JLI.
 The JLI model combines a research-based approach with instructional design, aiming to present traditional Jewish teachings in a contemporary academic framework.
-Its headquarters are located in the Crown Heights area at Brooklyn, New York City.
+Its headquarters are located in the Crown Heights area of Brooklyn, New York City.

 History

 JLI was founded in 1998.
 The first JLI course, Jewish Mysticism, was piloted at fifteen Chabad centers in 1999.
 The institute expanded thereafter with controlled growth, introducing the learning program to between fifteen and twenty new cities annually until 2005 when JLI added forty new cities.
 Since its inception in 1998, over 500,000 students have completed JLI courses, with enrollment of 12,000 to 16,000 students each semester.
 By 2010, JLI had developed 37 separate six-week courses, the most popular of which have been on the topics of Jewish thought, law, and mysticism.

 In 2005, JLI launched its Torah Studies division, which is currently active in 248 communities around the world, and piloted its first JLI Teens curriculum.

-The Sinai Scholars Society was introduced on three college campuses in 2006 and has since expanded to seventy campuses including Ivy League, state and private universities.

-In 2005, JLI materials were translated into Spanish to serve the Jewish communities of Central and South America.
+In 2005, JLI materials were translated into Spanish.
 In 2011, a curriculum in Hebrew was developed and piloted in ten Israeli cities.
 There are currently thirty JLI locations in Israel as well as classes in Hebrew throughout the world in communities with large concentrations of Israeli ex-pats.
 The Russian language division was added in 2012 and currently consists of forty chapters throughout the former CIS.
 JLI course materials were developed in German the same year, and are taught in five cities in Germany.

-As of 2013, 382 chapters in twenty-four countries and thirty-one U.S. states offer flagship JLI courses.

-As of 2022, over 400 chapters in twenty-eight countries offer flagship JLI courses.
+By 2013, 382 chapters in twenty-four countries and thirty-one U.S. states offered JLI courses.
+This grew to over 400 chapters in twenty-eight countries by 2022, and over 900 communities as of 2024.

-Mission and educational philosophy

-JLI's mission is to make the teachings, values, and traditions of Chabad Judaism accessible to every Jew, regardless of background or affiliation.
-Courses are designed to be innovative, relevant, and accessible, with the aim of creating "a global network of informed students connected by bonds of shared Jewish experience."